thehubbard/esa-pyxel/docs/source/references/model_groups/charge_generation_models.rst

 .. _Charge deposition model:

 Charge deposition model in MCT
 =======================

 :guilabel:`Charge` → :guilabel:`Charge`

 This model is the same as charge deposition model but is specific to MCT material.
-It computes the e-h pair creation (assuming it is 3 times the bandgap) and the alloy density based on the detector temperature and cut-off wavelength
+It computes the e-h pair creation (assuming it is 3 times the bandgap) and the alloy density based on the detector temperature and cut-off wavelength.

 Example of the configuration file:

 .. code-block:: yaml